-- A. Questions regarding the drug and alcohol testing program policy, its supporting administrative regulations or the drug and alcohol testing program may be directed to the school district contact person, school nurse at the K-8 School. - B. Covered Drivers - 1.
-A driver is covered by the drug and alcohol testing program if the driver: - a.
+- 1. A driver is covered by the drug and alcohol testing program if the driver: - a.
 Drives a vehicle transporting sixteen or more personas, including the driver, OR drives a vehicle weighing over twenty-six thousand one pounds; and - b.
 Required to hold a commercial driver's license for the driver position. - 2.
 Covered drivers include: - a.
 Applicants seeing a position as a driver; - b.
 Full time, regularly employed drivers; - c.
 Casual, intermittent, occasional or substitute drivers; and - d.
 Lease drivers and independent, owner-operator contractors who are either directly employed by or under lease to a school district or who operate a school vehicle at the direction of or with the consent of a school district. - 3.
-Drivers are subject to the drug and alcohol testing program and its requirements throughout the year, including the times when school is not in session or when the driver is on leave. - C. Prohibited Driver Conduct - 1.
-Drivers shall not report to duty or remain on duty with a 0.04 alcohol concentration or greater. - 2.
+Drivers are subject to the drug and alcohol testing program and its requirements throughout the year, including the times when school is not in session or when the driver is on leave.

+C. Prohibited Driver Conduct

+- 1. Drivers shall not report to duty or remain on duty with a 0.04 alcohol concentration or greater. - 2.
 Drivers shall not report to duty or remain on duty when using any drug except: - a.
 When a licensed medical practitioner has advised the driver that the drug does not adversely affect the river's ability to safely operate a school vehicle; and - b.
 The school district is informed in writing of the medication and licensed medical practitioner's opinion. - 3.
 Drivers shall not use alcohol at least four hours prior to, or during the performance of, a safety-sensitive function. - 4.
 Drivers shall not possess alcohol while on duty.
-This includes possessing prescriptions and over- thecounter medicines containing alcohol unless the packaging seal is unbroken. - 5.
+This includes possessing prescriptions and over-the-counter medicines containing alcohol unless the packaging seal is unbroken. - 5.
 Drivers required to take a post-accident alcohol test shall not sue alcohol within eight hours following the accident or prior to undergoing a post-accident alcohol test, whichever comes first. - 6.
 Drivers shall not refuse to submit to a drug or alcohol test.
 A refusal to test is considered a positive test requiring the driver to bear the personal and financial responsibility to undergo a substance abuse evaluation as a condition of continued employment and subjecting the driver to discipline up to and including termination. - 7.
-Drivers shall not report for duty or remain on duty performing a safety-sensitive function if the driver has a positive drug test result. - D. Alcohol Testing Procedures - 1.
-Driver's breath or saliva is tested for alcohol. - 2.
+Drivers shall not report for duty or remain on duty performing a safety-sensitive function if the driver has a positive drug test result.

+D. Alcohol Testing Procedures

+- 1. Driver's breath or saliva is tested for alcohol. - 2.
 The screening alcohol test is conducted with an evidentiary breath testing device or a saliva testing device. - a.
 The screening breath alcohol or saliva test determines whether the driver's alcohol concentration is less than 0.02.
 The confirmation alcohol test is conducted only by an evidentiary breath alcohol testing device to determine whether the driver can continue to perform a safety-sensitive function. - b.
 A confirmation alcohol test result of less than 0.02 alcohol concentration allows the driver to continue to perform a safety-sensitive function.